liorbenami1/infinidat-task/README.md

 1. download the zip file: infinidat-task-lior-ben-ami.zip and unzip it
 2. cd to infinidat-task-lior-ben-ami
 # OR
-1. clone this repo and cd to new cloned folder: infinidat-task
+1. clone https://github.com/liorbenami1/infinidat-task.git and cd to new cloned folder: infinidat-task
 2. copy a tmp-key-pair.pem file to the new folder or change main.tf to your *.pem file